-Figure 32: Integral Table Once integrals has been created the create menu in the right mouse button context menu will have an option for Integrals/Multiplets table, see Figure 32.
-Clicking on this option creates a table of integrals next to the spectrum.
+Figure 29: Integral Table Once integrals has been created the create menu in the right mouse button context menu will have an option for Integral/Multiplet table, see figure 30.
+Clicking on is option creates a table of integrals next to the spectrum.
 The table can be manipulated using the grab tag to move the position of the table and drag points to resize the table.
 If the box containing the table is smaller than the size of the table then the table will have scroll bars for both horizontal and vertical movement.
 In addition to the table, an integral table parameters panel is also created.
 The panel allows the user to choose which columns to display in the table.
 The font and size of the characters in the table can be change as well as the number of decimal places of each value.
 The checkbox "splits at page breaks" will split the table if it is resized to cover multiple pages.
 The order of the columns in the table can be changed by simply left clicking on the first cell of a column and dragging it to the preferred position If multiplet analysis has been carried out the Integral/Multiplet table option from the create menu will display the multiplet table.
-The multiplet table is identical to the integral table but will contain information about the type of multiplet identified and the J-couplings if the multiplet structure was successfully resolved.
-4.1.5 Multiplet Report In addition to the multiplet table, the multiplet information can also be displayed as a multiplet report using the option in the create menu, see Figure 33.
+The multiplet table is identical to the integral table but will contain information about the type of multiplet identified and the J-couplings if the multiplet structure was successfully resolved, see figure 30.
+4.1.4 Multiplet Report In addition to the multiplet table, the multiplet information can also be displayed as a multiplet report using the option in the create menu, see figure 30.
 The report is in the style used in academic journals and can be cut and pasted from JASON into a manuscript.
-When the option is selected the user will see a dropdown list of available journal formats.
+When the option is selected the user will see a dropdown list of journal formats .

-Figure 33: Multiplet Table and Report
+Figure 30: Multiplet Table and Report

 5 The Settings Menu

-There is a large array of options for customizing the look and feel of JASON, as well as preferences for the analysis tools.
-These are controlled using the settings menu, shown in Figure 34.
+There is a large array of option for customizing the look and feel of JASON, as well as preferences for the analysis tools.
+These are controlled using the settings menu, shown in figure 31.

-Figure 34: The Settings Menu, the general setting (left), NMR settings (middle) and Table settings (right) The settings menu can be accessed from the main menu in the top left-hand corner of JASON or from the menu opened by a right mouse button click anywhere in the canvas.
+Figure 31: The Settings Menu, the general setting (left) and NMR settings (right) The settings menu can be accessed from the main menu in the top left hand corner of JASON or from the menu opened on a right mouse button click anywhere in the canvas.
 When the menu is first opened the user will see the general settings section.
-The settings menu comprises of three sections, the general settings, the NMR settings and the Table settings.
+If the NMR icon is selected, the menu will display the NMR settings.
+The settings menu comprises two section, the general settings and the NMR settings.
 Each of these sections has its own set of tabs which are described below.
-Factory reset button: this button sets all options in setting to their original factory default values.
-5.1 The General Settings Any changes can be applied using the Apply button or when all the changes have been completed the user can quit the settings dialog by pressing ok, which will apply the setting and quit.
-Pressing the cancel button will quit without applying the settings.
+5.1 The General Settings

-Figure 35: The General Settings The general settings panel has 4 tabs:
+Figure 32: The General Settings The general settings panel has 4 tabs: